 Common Causes of Poor Data Quality

 - Data entry errors: Errors in manual and even automated data entry are the most common causes of poor quality data.
 Mistakes can occur while typing a Word document or when entering information into an Excel spreadsheet.
 In addition to typographical errors, data entry errors include repetition and deletion.
 They happen when you hit the wrong key or use a program with autocorrect.
-Transposition errors are usually related to numbers, for e.g., typing 564 instead of 546.
+Transposition errors are usually related to numbers, for e.g. typing 564 instead of 546.

-- Lack of proper data entry standards: Data entry standards are necessary to ensure database records that consistent, complete and accurate.
+- Lack of proper data entry standards: Data entry standards are necessary to ensure database records that are consistent, complete and accurate.
 Data entry standards include instructions relating to indexing individuals’ names, data field restrictions, how names of individuals should be written, business/organization name rules, etc. Operators working on a data entry project must comply with a minimum set of standards that are compatible with the data entry system used and the data input sources.

 - Incomplete information: Incomplete or missing information can make data unusable.
 Missing data means rows or columns have null, blank or incomplete values.
-Missing data includes missing last names, phone numbers, email addresses, age.
+Missing data includes missing last names, phone numbers, email addresses, and age.
 Poor data standards (web forms without mandatory fields) and participants dropping out of the study are common reasons for missing data.
 This can be due to a human factor (such as a person not responding to a survey question).

 - Data silos: Data silos are data available only to certain departments of an organization.
 When organizations use multiple apps and systems to manage various workflows, it leads to the development of data silos that make it difficult for teams to find the information they need.
 It can also lead to duplicate data in different departments.
 Data silos lead to poor decision-making, more errors and weaker team morale and revenue, according to a new Airtable-commissioned study by Forrester Consulting (www.venturebeat.com).
 Up to 79% of knowledge workers said that teams throughout their organizations are siloed, and 68% described their work as negatively impacted because they don’t have visibility into cross-functional projects.